arizalsandi/cloud-batch-etl/README.md

 2. Create service account for your own access to GCP environment
 3. Create a new bucket in Google Cloud Storage, so you can put your dependencies resources
 4. Go to Big Data > Composer,  to create new Composer Environtment.
-  - Name : {Depends on yours, here i used blankspace-cloud-composer as my composers name}
+  - Name : {Depends on yours, here i used blankspace-cloud-composer as my composer name}
   - Location: us-central1
   - Node count: 3
   - Zone: us-central1a